 |CLAT Exam Purpose||Admissions to BA LLB, BCom LLB, BSc LLB, BBA LLB, BSW LLB, LLM courses|

-The 2020 CLAT exam has been postponed now multiple times due to COVID-19 situation and the rising number of cases.
-The exam was set to be conducted in the month of April which was then postponed for May 24th, then for June 21st and then for August 22nd.
-Now the exam has been postponed once again.
+The new exam schedule has been released for CLAT 2020 exam.
+Now, the exam is re-scheduled to be conducted on 28th September 2020.
+Earlier CLAT 2020 exam was postponed multiple times due to COVID-19 situation and the rising number of cases.
+The exam was set to be conducted in the month of April which was then postponed for May 24, then for June 21, August 22nd and then for September 7.
 Check all the important dates in the table below.

 |Start of online application Form||01st January 2020|